AGRINFO AGRINFO logo

 Summary

-EU proposes to amend MRLs for cypermethrins
+EU explores new approach to MRLs for cypermethrins

-Draft Commission Regulation amending Annexes II and III to Regulation (EC) No. 396/2005 of the European Parliament and of the Council as regards maximum residue levels for cypermethrins in or on certain products
+Draft Commission Regulation amending Annexes II and III to Regulation (EC) No. 396/2005 of the European Parliament and of the Council as regards maximum residue levels for cypermethrins in or on certain products [original Commission proposal, now under review]

 Annex II